erikwendtmath/erikwendtmath.github.io/content/blog/barneshut/index.md

 |:--:|:--:|
 | **(a)** Root of the quadtree with a point. | **(b)** Second iteration of the quadtree after adding another point. |

 This process repeats itself.
 Going through the list of points, a point is retained in a **leaf node** as long as it is the only point in the leaf node.
 If another point is added the node splits into four others, and the process repeats until all points are contained in separate lead nodes of the quadtree.
 Importantly, adding a point may not create a new division.
-As seen below in **(C)**, adding $x_3$ to the quadtree does not increase the node count, as $x_3$ is contained in a preexisting leaf with no other point.
+As seen below in **(c)**, adding $x_3$ to the quadtree does not increase the node count, as $x_3$ is contained in a preexisting leaf with no other point.
 Since $x_4$ is not, another node in the quadtree divides, as seen in below in **(d)**.
 The full quadtree for this set of points is here at the top of this section.

 |![Third iteration of a quadtree.](quadtree3.png) |![Fourth iteration of a quadtree](quadtree4.png)|
 |:--:|:--:|